WalletScrutiny/WalletScrutinyCom/_android/com.starclicksapp.starclicks.md

 > [THOMSUN THOMAS](https://play.google.com/store/apps/details?id=com.starclicksapp.starclicks&reviewId=gp%3AAOqpTOEHBe5HpqoR_7H90KJAbF1ZlKYPCroVkXFn4mHaxuisrurCJkPinHb6xwIm_i99YqNQ4ERm7it5OXyh3k4)<br>
   ★☆☆☆☆ October 13, 2021 <br>
        They are cheating.
 Auto payout system is not working.
 I am a VIP Gold member.
 Still I didn't get any payments from the app.

 ## The App

 We downloaded and registered.
 We uploaded an [image on twitter](https://twitter.com/BitcoinWalletz/status/1452539479873376260) of what the service looks like.

 ## Verdict

 This app allows you to earn "bitcoins" by clicking on ads.
 You need to enter a third party wallet.
 Once you earn enough to reach their payout threshold, you can withdraw the bitcoin.
-This app **cannot send or receive bitcoins** in the sense of a bitcoin wallet.
+This app is unable to store BTC and thus is **not made to function as a bitcoin wallet.**